bloominstituteoftechnology/Sprint-Challenge--Intro-C-OS/README.md

 ### Stretch Goal: Mark Directories

+Instead of a size in bytes for a directory, replace the number with the string `<DIR>`.

 The `st_mode` field in the `struct stat` buffer holds information about the file permissions and type of file.